-The increase in full-time billable consultant revenues was driven by an increase in the average number of full-time billable consultants, partially offset by decreases in the average billing rate and consultant utilization rate.
+The increase in full-time billable consultants, partially offset by decreases in the average billing rate and consultants, partially offset by decreases in the average billing rate and consultant utilization rate.
 As discussed below in Segment Results, this increase in revenue reflected our acquisitions and strengthened demand for our services in the Education and Life Sciences and Business Advisory segments.
 These increases to revenue were partially offset by lower revenues from full-time billable consultants in our Healthcare segment, which was largely driven by decreases in revenue in our revenue cycle and cost and clinical solutions.